 There is a reason to be concerned about guns in America.
 11,000 or so people die a year from guns.
 But most of them are killed by are caused by guns bought illegally.
 It’s also worth noting alcohol, tobacco, and motor accidents kill more than a million people per year in America, so these are far more devastating problems.

 It would be ideal if we didn’t need guns.
 But we have to contend with the reality, which is that there are people across the world with weapons that are far more dangerous than guns, and some of them kill people without any provocation.
-We must befriend every innocent person in the world and always use violence as a last resort in self-defense.
+We must always use violence as a last resort in self-defense.
 But if the worst case scenario occurs and we’re left on a battlefield holding flowers, the result won’t be too favorable.

 Just as every direct democracy involves equal say among all its members, it must also require equal protection.
 The current people designated as “protectors” of society aren’t protecting us and instead preying on us so people need to protect each other.